CZ-NIC/knot-resolver/doc/user/config-cache.rst

 .. note:: Use ``B, K, M, G`` bytes units prefixes.

 Opens cache with a size limit.
 The cache will be reopened if already open.
-Note that the maximum size cannot be lowered, only increased due to how cache is implemented.
+Note that lowering the maximum size removes all cached data;
+increasing the size removes usage statistics of the stored entries used by garbage collector, but keeps the actual data.

 .. code-block:: yaml